The Portrack Charitable Trust

 Address: The Old Stable, 15A Huntingdon Street, London N1 1BU

-Application Status: The trust currently has a backlog of applications and is not accepting new applications.
-All correspondence should be by email.
+Application Status: All correspondence should be by email.

 Overview

 The Portrack Charitable Trust was founded in 1973 and is registered with the Charity Commission for England and Wales (charity number 266120).
-In the financial year ending April 2024, the trust had an income of £568,678 (primarily from investments) and made charitable grants totaling £654,180.
 The trust operates with broad charitable objectives, supporting causes “for such charitable purposes and in such shares and manner in every respect as the trustees shall in their absolute discretion from time to time think fit.”
 The trust is managed by three trustees who receive no remuneration, and focuses on supporting registered UK charities working in areas including disability support, poverty alleviation, and culture and the arts.
-The trust experienced significant investment losses of £3,159,828 in 2023-24, which may impact future grant-making capacity.
+The trust's income is primarily derived from investments.

 Funding Priorities

-The trust operates a single discretionary grant program with decisions made entirely at the trustees' discretion.
+The trust operates a single discretionary grant programme with decisions made entirely at the trustees' discretion.
 Specific grant amounts and ranges are not publicly disclosed.

 Priority Areas